sparkfabrik/company-playbook/content/resources/role-isc-supporter.md

 <span class='background-grey only-print'>

 #### Impact scoring values
-- **A+++**: Over the top amazingness.
+- **A++**: Over the top amazingness.
 You do, teach and lead.
 When people think of this skill, they think of you.
 Even in Sparkfabrik, where people are expected to excel, such a score will be rare.
 You can aim here but are not expected to, probably this reflects an aspect of your personality or a natural talent.
 - **A+**: You do more than your mates expect, even considering we have demandingly high standards.
 - **A**: You totally do what's expected, matching our high standards.
 Undeniably positive impact.
 - **B**: Good performance but with improvement headroom.
 When you have to set your quarterly or yearly professional goal, here is where to put your energy first.